BioinformaticsLabAtMUN/sRNACharP/README.md

 * the free energy of its secondary structure using centroidFold,
 * the distance to the closest promoter predicted by Promotech,
 * the distance to the closest terminator predicted by transterm,
-* the distance to the closest ORFs listed in the genome annotation.
+* the distance to the closest ORFs listed in the genome annotation, and
+* a vector with the reverse tetranucleotide (tetranucleotide + its reverse complement) frequencies.

 ## 1. Requisites